darin-momayezi/darin-momayezi.github.io/_posts/2023-10-01-neural_decoding.md

-Now we wrap this $ \theta $ distribution around the circle.
+Now we wrap this $\theta$ distribution around the circle.

 ```python